-Oscar Predictions: Will 'Power of the Dog' reign supreme?
+Oscar predictions: Will 'Power of the Dog' reign supreme?

 AP Film Writers

-Ahead of the 94th Academy Awards, Associated Press Film Writers Lindsey Bahr and Jake Coyle share their predictions for a ceremony with much still up in the air.
+Ahead of the 94th Academy Awards this week, Associated Press Film Writers Lindsey Bahr and Jake Coyle share their predictions for a ceremony with much still up in the air.

 BEST PICTURE